-Planting: Apply seed with a broadcast seeder, a "whirlwind" type spreader, or preferably a native grass seed drill.
+Planting: We recommend planting 5 to 10 pounds per acre for rangeland or pasture, and 2 to 3 pounds per 1,000 square feet for landscaping.
+Apply seed with a broadcast seeder, a "whirlwind" type spreader, or preferably a native grass seed drill.
 Existing weeds should be controlled mechanically or with herbicides.
 The seedbed soil should be freshly disturbed prior to planting.
 Roll or drag lightly to cover seed to a depth of no more than 1/4 inch.
-Rolling is generally preferred to dragging.
+Rolling is preferred to dragging because compacted soil retains more water.